 - Esophageal stenosis (difficulty breathing)

 If your surgeon chooses to use mesh, they should communicate all risks associated with the product to you before your surgery.
 4

-A medical malpractice attorney can help you evaluate your particular case and decide if litigation may help you move forward.
+A medical malpractice attorney can help you evaluate your particular case and decide if a lawsuit for hernia mesh injuries may help you move forward.
 If you are experiencing complications from a hiatal hernia repair surgery, especially if hernia repair mesh was utilized, speaking with a personal injury attorney may be in your best interest.

 - Simic, John P. Hiatal Hernia. emedicinehealth.

 - Harvard Health Publishing.
 Hiatal Hernia.
 October 2014.